NAME

 stash

 Returns a hashref for storing arbitrary per-connection metadata.
-The hashref is lazily created on first access and persists for the lifetime of the connection.
+The hashref is lazily created on first access and lives until the connection is freed.

 $conn->stash->{user_id} = 42;